Machine Learning in Action in the Classroom and the Field

 “It’s almost like sheet music for the sound,” Stephenson says.
 The computer reads this music, and — having been given many example problems with the answer already worked out — matches it to the correct bird species.

-The project was a team effort that included Stephenson, his Department of Mathematics colleagues Dr. Mark Pearson and Dr. Paul Pearson, and Hope graduates Russell Houpt ’18, Sarah Seckler ’18, Taylor Rink ’19 and Allison VanderStoep ’19.
+The project was a team effort that included Stephenson, his Department of Mathematics and Statistics colleagues Dr. Mark Pearson and Dr. Paul Pearson, and Hope graduates Russell Houpt ’18, Sarah Seckler ’18, Taylor Rink ’19 and Allison VanderStoep ’19.
 Their jointly authored article about it is a chapter in An Introduction to Undergraduate Research in Computational and Mathematical Biology (Springer, 2020), an edited volume about preparing undergraduate students to direct mathematical research to biological applications.

 “And that was kind of the goal,” Stephenson says, “to learn something about machine learning, and also to learn something about applications in the biology field.”